greggersaurus/OpenSteamController/Jingle/README.md

         * Make a separate .md and link here and in Firmware section
             * This way we do not miss updates and improvements
 * Comments, comments, comments for SCJingleConverter
-* Make SCSerial class
-    * Encompass everything needed to communicate with Open Steam Controller Dev Kit Firmware build
-    * Check version on construction
-    * Allow for sending commands (and pause necessary time to not overflow usb uart)
 * Make class to represent each music composition
     * Idea is to capture all Lines/Notes/Chords from musicxml and allow user to choose what to play on each channel
 * What happens when there is no serial port available...
     * Make sure GUI still acts gracefully
+* Make child SCSerial class for case of not having controller connected?
+    * Allows user to select method that writes commands out to file for manual input later??
 * GUI
     * Add window to show serial communications
         * Gives user idea of what we are doing when Jingles are being updated on controller